Jobs in the film industry

 Runner

-If you're wondering how to get into the film industry, you'll find that while the runner is the most junior position in any film production department, it's often the entry point into this career.
+While the runner is the most junior position in any film production department, it's often the entry point into the industry.

-As this is a varied and time-demanding role, you'll need to be resilient, enthusiastic and work diligently.
+As this is a varied and demanding role, you must be resilient and enthusiastic and work diligently.

-Many runners are hired by being in the right place at the right time or through their contacts rather than their qualifications and can remain in the position for a year or longer before progressing onto researcher roles.
+Many runners are hired because they are in the right place at the right time or through their contacts rather than their qualifications.
+They can remain in the position for a year or longer before progressing to researcher roles.

-See what else you need to know about being a runner in the film industry.
+See what else you need to know about being a runner in the UK film industry.

 Location manager

-A location manager is responsible for researching, identifying and organising access to sites for film shoots.
-It's a demanding role, where you'll need to manage both cast and crew to ensure your stints on location are completed within the time and budget constraints.
+A location manager is responsible for researching, identifying, and organising site access for film shoots.
+It's a demanding role in which you'll need to manage both cast and crew to ensure your time spent on location is completed within the schedule and budget constraints.

 Discover what you'll need to do to become a location manager.